-PPF stands for Public Provident Fund which is a long-term investment scheme declared by the government of India.
+PPF stands for Public Provident Fund which is a long-term investment scheme declared by the Government of India.
 It is a safe deposit scheme that offers tax exemptions and attractive interest rates.
-Apart from public and private sector banks, a PPF account can also be opened through post offices.
+Apart from the public and private sector banks, a PPF account can also be opened through post offices.

 2. Eligibility criteria for opening a PPF account in a post office

 - Any individual who either works for a private company or is a pensioner or self-employed, or belongs to any other category, can open a PPF account in a post office.

 - Only one PPF account can be opened per individual.
 In case you open more than one, only the principal amount will be refunded without any interest from the second account, and it will be closed.

 - Either the father or the mother, (not both), can open a PPF account in the name of their child.
 In case of the death of the father or the mother, the minor cannot continue with the account, it will be closed and the money will be refunded.

 - An NRI cannot open a PPF account.
 In case he/she opened one while residing in India, they can continue it for 15 years i.e. until the maturity of the account.

 3. Documents required to open a PPF account in a post office